zhangchl007/MCW-App-modernization/HOL/Hands-on lab unguided - App modernization.md

 ### Task 3: Delete Flow

--   In your Microsoft Flow account, delete the Flow you created to send a push notification when email messages marked as important with an attachment are received in your inbox.
+-   In your Microsoft Flow account, delete the Flow you created to send a push notification when email messages marked as important with an attachment are received in your inbox

 You should follow all steps provided *after* attending the hands-on lab.